The Types of Organizational Culture and Their Benefits

 What are the 6 organizational cultures?

-There are different models and frameworks used to classify company cultures, but one of the most widely cited is the Competing Values Framework, which identifies six organizational cultures: Clan, Adhocracy, Market, Hierarchy, Hierarchical, and Collaborative.
+There are different models and frameworks used to classify company culture, but one of the most widely cited is the Competing Values Framework, which identifies six organizational cultures: Clan, Adhocracy, Market, Hierarchy, Hierarchical, and Collaborative.

 What is the best type of organizational culture?